prem-chand/prem-chand.github.io/about.markdown

 permalink: /about/
 ---

-I started my PhD in 2018 in the field of Robotics and legged locomotion with focus on designing periodic walking behaviors for bipedal robots.
-Due to reasons beyond my reach I did not finish the PhD degree and The department of Mechanical Engineering oppfered me a Master's in Science(MSME) degree.
-Currently, I am working as Controls Engineer in Strider Robotics in Bengaluru, India.
+I am Controls Engineer working at Strider Robotics in Bengaluru, India.
+My interests lie in robot dynamics, control design, and reinforcement learning(RL).
+I earned Master's in Science in Mechanical Engineering from University of Delaware, Newark while working in Biorobotics Lab with my advisor Prof. Ioannis Poulakakis.